 The watch has received the best reviews out of all other watches.
 The Shearwater Research Perdix is more expensive than most, but it is absolutely worth the money.
 It is a must-have for experienced divers!

-- High Resolution, easy-to-read display.
-2.2" display with vivid, enhanced color range and saturation.
+- High resolution 2.2 display - Vivid, enhanced color range and saturation

 Features of Dive Computers